How to Make HR Firing and Termination Letter?

 A termination process is lengthy, and writing it down can also be challenging.
 It would help if you were careful about what to put in the letter, considering that there will be no loopholes for a possible lawsuit coming your way.
 We have here the steps to help you create a professional and legal firing and termination letter.

-1. Review All Evidences against the Employee
+1. Review All pieces of evidence against the Employee

 Before writing a letter, it is advised that you first go through the evidence that warrants termination in the first place.
 You cannot expound your reasons when you have no complete knowledge of details.
-What did the employee do that caused them being fired?
+What did the employee do that caused them to be fired?
 It may be poor performance and unable to reach their daily quota despite the chance of improvement.
 Or, perhaps, it is caused by a severe violation of the rules of conduct such as insubordination or wrongful use of company resources.
 It can also be due to legal cases such as bullying, harassment, and bodily harm against another employee.
 If you know and understand the offenses, writing the letter would be quick.

 2. Mention Notices of Consultation and Discussion Prior to Termination